kubernetes/enhancements/keps/sig-api-machinery/20190324-declatative-field-manager.md

 ## Proposal

-To realize the goals, we would add a field to ObjectMeta called `manager`, right next to the existing `managedFields`.
+To realize the goals, we would add a field to ObjectMeta called `fieldManager`, right next to the existing `managedFields`.
 This field should not get persisted to storage and is solely for sending fieldManager information to the apiserver.
 When the field is not set, the apiserver would fallback onto current behavior and default the fieldManager (or fail).